-Lauren Bowden: “A Thriving Social Tradition: Modern American Consumerism and the Quilting Tradition in the Willamette Valley” According to the traditional household and gender divisions of labor, a major occupation for women in the United States for over two hundred years has been the craft of quiltmaking.
+Lauren Bowden: “The Patchwork of Experience: Mass Production and the Contemporary Quiting Tradition in the Willamette Valley” According to the traditional household and gender divisions of labor, a major occupation for women in the United States for over two hundred years has been the craft of quiltmaking.
 Drawing on anthropological insights of the cultural perspective of commodities and interviews I will conduct with women quilters in the Willamette Valley, this study will explore the effects of mass production and consumerism on the contemporary quilting industry and its evolution over the past fifty years.
 It will examine the reasons lying behind the continuous survival of this tradition to understand what role quiltmaking plays in the larger U.S. society.

 Lisa Catto: “Mortuary Archaeology: Studying Human Remains is Still Necessary in the 21st Century” This thesis argues that mortuary archaeology is still an important area of research to understand the past.
 We can learn a great deal from human remains, material remains associated with graves, funerary practices and cemetery organization, about nutrition, pathology, religious beliefs, ritual practices, kinship and social organization.
 This information could prove useful in modern circumstances, to understand how past societies dealt with challenges that continue to confront humanity.
 To gain direct evidence from human remains, it is vital that archaeologists act ethically, work with descendant populations, and limit excavations to graves endangered by erosion, construction, looting, or natural disaster.

 Samantha Dunkel: “Religion versus Evolution: American Museum Representation of Two Ideologies.”
-Charles Darwin’s The Origin of Species (1859) initiated heated debate over the scientific basis of evolutionary theory and the validity of Creationism.
-In the United States, the controversy has taken on ideological meaning, generating much literature and public discourse.
-This study examines two museums in the Pacific Northwest that play opposing roles, promoting either evolution or creationist ideologies in the public sphere.
-I draw insights from anthropological debates on representation and interviews I conducted with museum staff and patrons to show how the museum may serve as a site for ideological education of the public.
+Since the publication of Charles Darwin‟s The Origin of Species, a heated debate has ensued over the scientific basis of evolutionary theory, and the validity of Creationism.
+In the United States, the controversy generated by this debate has taken on ideological meaning, resulting in a large body of literature and public discourse; in response, some states have even banned the teaching of Creationism in public school.
+This study explores the role two museums in the Pacific Northwest play in representing their side of the debate and promoting evolution and creationist ideologies in the public sphere.
+I draw insights from both anthropological debates on issues of representation as well as analyses of interviews conducted with museum staff and patrons to show how the museums may serve as alternative sites for educating the public on these different ideologies.

 Laura Gage: “Born American, Becoming Irish: Imagined Dual Identities.”
 In the United States, much attention has been focused on the border-crossing experience of Latin American immigrants, to the neglect of immigrants such as the Irish and Italians who are assumed to be absorbed into the melting pot of U.S. culture.
 Drawing on fieldwork conducted among Irish Americans in the U.S., this study will demonstrate that the American Irish are also responding to globalization by reimagining and reclaiming their ethnic identity, culture and heritage.
 I draw on Anderson’s insights of imagined communities to explain why descendants of Irish immigrants are becoming dual citizens of the U.S. and Republic of Ireland.

-Ashley Sexton: “Teen Pregnancy on the Rise in Willamina: Seeking to Understand a Rural Oregon Town’s Predicament” About 7 percent of all pregnancies in the United States occur among teenage girls (15-19 years old), the highest teen pregnancy rate among industrialized countries worldwide.
-In Oregon, the rate is 5.7 percent, with rural areas hovering between 6 and 7 percent.
-This ethnographic study examines teen pregnancy in the rural town of Willamina, Oregon, where the number is startlingly high.
-I conducted participant-observation in the community for three months, asking individuals “what is influencing the high rate,” and “how it can be lowered?”
-This study also sheds light on the costs to society of teen pregnancy.
+Ashley Sexton: “Teen Pregnancy on the Rise in Willamina: Seeking to Understand a Rural Oregon Town’s Predicament”.
+The United States has the highest teen pregnancy rate in comparison to other industrialized nations.
+7 percent of all pregnancies in the United States occur among teenage girls between 15-19 years old.
+5.7 percent of pregnancies in Oregon occur among the same age bracket.
+This ethnographic study examines teen pregnancy in the small rural town of Willamina, Oregon, where the number is startlingly high.
+Illustrating that in order to fully understand the factors that influence teen pregnancy in the United States, the history and specific circumstances of a community with a high rate must be understood first.
+I conducted participant-observation in the community of Willamina for three months, asking individuals “what is influencing the high rate,” and “how it can be lowered.”
+What was discovered was that one factor cannot explain teen pregnancy; it can only be understood through an eclectic theoretical approach.
+Furthermore, this study sheds lights on the costs to society of teen pregnancy.

 Katherine Tremont: “The Mycenaean Footprint: Environmental Impact in Late Bronze Age Greece” This research project examines the environmental impact of the Mycenaean culture in the Messenian region of Greece during the Late Bronze Age, focusing on four areas of impact: habitat destruction and loss of biodiversity, agriculture and removal of ground cover, expanding settlement and urbanization, and growth of administrative hierarchies and complex societies.
 Archaeological data from Messenia and other areas of Greece are used to reconstruct the environmental impact during that time.
 This project finds that even in the Late Bronze Age, there was significant human impact in all four areas used for assessment.
 With this project, I hope to encourage further research in environmental archaeology, especially within the context of classical cultures, and assist in providing insight about environmental changes in the present.

-Joy Charron: “The Working Child: Industrialization and Child Labor at the Thomas Kay Woolen Mill” Using information gathered from the Thomas Kay Woolen Mill and archival sources, I designed and executed an exhibit on how child labor has changed throughout history in American textile factories and how American corporations are connected to the issue today.
+Joy Charron: “The Working Child: Textile Factories, Child Labor and American Corporation Invovlement” Using information gathered from the Thomas Kay Woolen Mill and archival sources, I designed and executed an exhibit on how child labor has changed throughout history in American textile factories and how American corporations are connected to the issue today.
 The exhibit itself is a means to present the issue of child labor to those who view it and also an example of how to give the issue exposure and educate the public.
 Views on child labor have shifted between the rise of the textile industry and industrialization and the present day.

 Mary Wright: “Rescuing 911: Adrift in a Sea of Stress, Staffing and Conflicting Identities” Across the United States, 911 emergency call centers are confronted with myriad problems including chronic understaffing and difficulty retaining qualified personnel.
 Stress from exposure to critical incidents or excessive overtime is often presumed as the cause for employee burnout.
 However, this paper argues that within routine calls are hidden conflict zones within which public safety communicators struggle with amorphous and conflicting identities.
 This paper examines the identity switches occurring during actual calls from the different groups using emergency dispatch services through sociolinguistic analysis of different language registers and patterns of thought.